ApurvaBhaskar/Portfolio/index.md

                 <div class="col-sm-8">
                     <p class="margin-b-50">Organised a workshop on <b><a href="https://youtu.be/NMVuoiURJdg"
                                 target="_blank">Introduction to Machine Learning</a></b>
-                     where I presented about Linear Regression and its various applications.</p>
+                     where I presented a talk about Linear Regression and its various applications.</p>
                     <p class="margin-b-50">Participated in <a
                             href="https://drive.google.com/file/d/1JsCEWNBdFA72Yg0m1wETnR8otRDo1QHv/view?usp=sharing"
                             target="_blank">HackOn</a>,